Hall of Fame Award

 2013 Paula Byrd

-is an excellent quilt maker and loves to share her knowledge with others.
-Thank you Paula for all you have done
+is an excellent quilt makers and she loves to share her knowledge with others.
+Thank you Janet for all your work

 for the guild.

 2014 Janetta Rodriguez